apexhacks2025/website/src/content/resources/limitations.md

 these limitations.

 - No RF near infrastructure frequencies (432.xx) MHz
-- Under 0.25lbs in weight, not including the box (subject to change)
+- Under 0.5lbs in weight, including the box
 - Uses a self-sourced Stryofoam box
-- Room for vinyl tubing to go through for payload mounting (see WIP model)
+- Room for vinyl tubing to go through for payload mounting

+See this [basic CAD model](/rigging.step) to understand how your project will fit onto the Apex balloon.

 **Your proposal must be approved by the Apex team!**